armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 You can then set the [plugin options]({{< ref "agent-plugin-options" >}}) in `agent-plugin/config.yaml`.

-* For topologies like [Infrastructure mode](({{< ref "armory-agent#infrastructure-mode" >}})) and [Agent mode](({{< ref "armory-agent#infrastructure-mode" >}})) which
-  keep the Agent separated from Spinnaker you might want to configure TLS through a load balancer.
+* For topologies like [Infrastructure mode](({{< ref "armory-agent#infrastructure-mode" >}})) and [Agent mode](({{< ref "armory-agent#infrastructure-mode" >}})), in which the Agent is installed in a different cluster from Spinnaker, you should configure TLS through a load balancer.
-* For Spinnaker installations with one clouddriver instance and no redis, you can use `kubesvc.cluster`.
-However, a spinnaker installation with redis is recommended.
+* For Spinnaker installations with one Clouddriver instance and no Redis, you can use `kubesvc.cluster`.
+However, a Spinnaker installation with Redis is recommended.
-* When running [HA](https://spinnaker.io/reference/halyard/high-availability/), make sure to modify the following files:
+* When running Spinnaker in [HA](https://spinnaker.io/reference/halyard/high-availability/), make sure to modify the following files:

-  * Edit `agent-service/kustomization.yaml` according to its comments
+  * `agent-service/kustomization.yaml` according to its comments
-  * Edit `agent-plugin/clouddriver-plugin.yaml` & `agent-plugin/config.yaml` references to clouddriver should be to HA versions (i.e: -rw, -ro, etc)
+  * `agent-plugin/clouddriver-plugin.yaml` and `agent-plugin/config.yaml` references to Clouddriver should be to HA versions (i.e: -rw, -ro, etc)

 When you're ready, deploy with: